qiboteam/qibo/examples/benchmarks/results/SHOTS.md

 # Measurement shots

+Qibo simulates quantum measurements using its standard dense state vector simulator, followed by sampling from the distribution corresponding to the final state vector.
+Since the dense state vector is used instead of repeated circuit executions, measurement time does not have a strong dependence on the number of shots.
+The plots and numbers below contain only the time required for sampling as the state vector simulation time (time required to apply gates) has been subtracted from the total execution time.
+The circuit used in this benchmark consists of a layer of ``H`` gates applied to every qubit followed by a measurement of all qubits.

 `nshots` | CPU N=12 | GPU N=12 | CPU N=22 | GPU N=22
 -- | -- | -- | -- | --
 10 | 0.00222 | 0.001 | 0.06738 | 0.01154